What is DBT?

 DBT at Upaya

 Upaya’s DBT program is a comprehensive treatment model including all 4 required components for Stage 1 DBT.
-We have 24 spots in our adult (ages 18+) program and only 6 spots in our adolescent (ages 13-18) program.
+We have 12 spots in our adult (ages 18+) program which is currently open to admissions.
+Our adolescent DBT program (13-18) is unfortunately closed at this time.

 1. Weekly skills training group (2 hours)

 This is where clients learn the skills of DBT as a group.
 It is run as a “class,” a place to practice use of skills with each other, and homework is assigned.
-Current groups for adults are Mondays 5-7pm and Thursdays 1-3pm.
-Our current adolescent/family group is Wednesdays 5-7pm.
+Current group for adults is Wednesdays 5-7pm.

 2. Weekly individual therapy (50 minutes)